ndeto/ethereum-chain-registry-ui/README.md

 This is a Next.js demo for working with the ERC‑7785 Chain Registry and a Chain Resolver, with CAIP‑2/CAIP‑350 integration.
 It lets you:

-- Register ChainData on the registry (owner‑only) and get the ERC‑7785 chainId (bytes32)
-- Assign a human label to an ERC‑7785 chainId in the resolver (owner‑only)
+- Register a label + chainId (owner‑only)
-- Resolve a label to its chainId and ChainData, and view CAIP‑2 identifier and hash
+- Resolve a label to its chainId
-- Look up ChainData by CAIP‑2 identifier or hash

 ## Quick Start